Miguel-Barca/todo-mvc-playwright/README.md

 - Captured at key stages throughout test execution (e.g., homepage, after adding items, after completing items, etc.)
 - Stored in `test-results/screenshots/` with descriptive names
-- Implemented using `todoPage.captureScreenshot()` method

 **Videos:**

 - **Local Development**: Recorded for all test executions at 1280x720 resolution
 - **CI Environment**: Only retained for failed tests to conserve storage
 - Stored in `test-results/` directory
+- Available on the Html report

 **Accessing Test Artifacts:**

 - **Local**: Check the `test-results/` folder after running tests
-- **CI**: Download artifacts from the GitHub Actions "Summary" page after workflow completion
+- **CI**: Download "playwright-report" and "videos and screenshots" artifacts from the GitHub Actions "Summary" page after workflow completion

 ## License